 Regional Water Board staff will send a letter to each landowner in the Garcia River Watershed requesting a Statement of Intent regarding this Action Plan.
-The Regional Water Board letter will describe the options available to the landowner, which are as follows:
+The North Coast Water Board letter will describe the options available to the landowner, which are as follows:

 Option 1.
 Comply with the waste discharge prohibitions that apply to the Garcia River Watershed.